scriptype/feed/misc/setup.md

 This will ask:
 - Url
 - Title
+- Retweet quote (if link is a tweet)
 - Tags

-Shortly after answering these questions, it will:
-- Tweet the link on Twitter
-- Share the link as a link post on Tumblr
+- Whether to publish now

-- If you choose to publish now, changes will be pushed to GitHub, triggering the workflows for social sharing and deploying to GitHub Pages.
+If you choose to publish now, changes will be pushed to GitHub, triggering the workflows for social sharing and deploying to GitHub Pages.

 And let's see the results.